umarcor/hwstudio/docs/source/howto.rst

 Configure a remote host
 ------------------------

-I you want to use a RPi, eg pi@192.168.0.22, or another computer from Icestudio as a client, first configure the host:
+I you want to use a RPi, eg pi@192.168.0.22, or another computer from hwstudio as a client, first configure the host:

 1. **Copy your SSH public key into the server**